 For treatment of HIV infection:

 Adults who have not taken HIV medicines called protease inhibitors in the past (fosamprenavir alone)—1400 milligrams (mg) (2 tablets) two times a day.

 Adults who have not taken HIV medicines called protease inhibitors in the past (fosamprenavir together with ritonavir)—1400 mg (2 tablets) fosamprenavir with 200 mg ritonavir once a day or 1400 mg (2 tablets) fosamprenavir with 100 mg ritonavir once a day or 700 mg fosamprenavir with 100 mg ritonavir two times a day.

 Adults who have taken HIV medicines called protease inhibitors in the past (fosamprenavir together with ritonavir)—700 mg fosamprenavir with 100 mg ritonavir two times a day.
 Adults who have taken HIV medicines called protease inhibitors in the past should not take the combination of fosamprenavir with ritonavir only once a day.
 Check with your doctor if you are unsure of what amounts and how many times a day you should be taking your medicines.
 If you are taking fosamprenavir with ritonavir and efavirenz, check with your doctor for the correct doses.

 Children 4 weeks of age and older (fosamprenavir together with ritonavir)—Dose based on body weight and must be determined by your doctor.
-The usual fosamprenavir suspension dose for patients weighing more than 20 kilogram (kg) is 18 milligrams (mg) per kilogram (kg) of body weight two times a day with ritonavir 3 mg per kg two times per day.
+The usual fosamprenavir suspension dose for patients weighing more than 20 kilograms (kg) is 18 milligrams (mg) per kilogram (kg) of body weight two times a day with ritonavir 3 mg per kg two times per day.
 Fosamprenavir doses up to 45 mg per kg two times per day with ritonavir 7 mg/kg two times a day are used for patients weighing less than 11 kg.
-However, the dose is usually not more than fosamprenavir 700 mg with ritonavir 100 mg two times per day.
+However, the dose is usually not more than fosamprenavir 700 mg with ritonavir 100 mg two times a day.